Your todo list:

 This is an intriguing line which looks like a mellow romp up a hanging slab.
 However, due to the approach it is hard to assess this one until you are right on it.
 It winds up being a full value "sport" climb best done with a bit of gear and a propensity not to fall.
-Find this one on the W side of N Dinosaur Egg.
+Find this one on the West side of North Dinosaur Egg.

 Expect full value!
 Yee haw!